Primeval: New World: Promotion

 A 2-minute trailer for the series was released online in September 2012.
 Two Mobile apps, developed by the Calgary, Alberta company Robots and Pencils, were created for the iPhone and iPad.
 Primeval: dFX inserts creatures from the series into the user's video clips; Primeval: New World functions as a mobile game, with the user playing as a character from the series in the goal of keeping Vancouver safe from creature attacks.

 Broadcast

 The Canadian television channel Space is lead broadcaster for Primeval: New World, with episodes shown online following the cable premiere.
 Ztélé will broadcast the series to French Canada.
 In the United Kingdom, the series will be broadcast on Watch from 8 January 2013.
 Syfy acquired basic cable rights for a June 2013 premiere in the United States, with Hulu taking video on demand rights for the territory.
 NRJ 12 will broadcast the series in France.
 The international distribution rights are held by Entertainment One.

 Home video release

 The complete series was released on a 3-disc DVD set in the UK (region 2) on 1 April 2013.
 It was later released in North America (region 1) on 22 October 2013 on both DVD and Blu-ray.

+Books

+In 2024, a media tie-in novel based on the show called Primeval: New World - The Ascent is scheduled to be released by author Julian Michael Carver.